You know prayer could be so much more -- but there are those distractions.

 A. Teaching and writing are my paid work.
 I do provide a lot of free materials here on my site -- at least one new article per week, free ebooks and other offers.
 But when I teach in seminaries and churches, or lead retreats, or speak at conferences, I get paid for taking time to help people learn and grow.
 It is the kind of thing Paul was talking about in 1 Cor.
 9:9-14 and 1 Tim.
 5:17-18.

 The same thing applies for classes I teach on my own website.
 Charging for the class helps recoup the cost of my website.
-Plus it helps me buy useful things like, say, food.
-And people who pay to take a course are much more likely to take it seriously.
+Plus it helps me buy useful things.
+You know: food, clothes and stuff like that.
+(Plus, people who pay to take a course are much more likely to take it seriously.)

 Q. Is this just the history of prayer?